 Many network-based PDE solvers are concerned with the classical solutions that are differentiable and satisfy PDEs in common sense.
-Unlike classical solutions, weak solutions are functions for which the derivatives may not all exist but which are nonetheless deemed to satisfy the PDE in some precisely defined sense.
+Unlike classical solutions, weak solutions are functions for which the derivatives may not always exist but which are nonetheless deemed to satisfy the PDE in some precisely defined sense.
 These solutions are crucial because many PDEs in modeling real-world phenomena do not have sufficiently smooth solutions.
-Motivated by the seminal work in \cite{Bao_2020}, this paper proposes Friedrichs learning as an alternative method that can learn the weak solutions of elliptic, parabolic, and hyperbolic PDEs in $L^2(\Omega)$ via a novel minmax formulation devised and analyzed in Section 2.3.
-Since the formulation is closely related to the work of Friedrichs theory on symmetric systems of PDEs (cf. \cite{doi:10.1002/cpa.3160110306}), we call our learning strategy as the Friedrichs learning.
-The main idea is transforming the PDE problem into a minimax optimization problem to identify weak solutions.
-Note that no regularity for the solution is required in Friedrichs learning, which is the main advantage of the proposed method, making it applicable to a wide range of PDE problems.
-Besides, Friedrichs learning is capable of solving PDEs with discontinuous solutions without a priori knowledge of the location of the discontinuity.
-Although the current version of Friedrichs learning may not be able to provide highly accurate solutions, obtaining a coarse solution without a priori knowledge of the discontinuity could provide a rough estimation of the discontinuity and could be a good initial guess of conventional computation approaches for highly accurate solutions following the Int-Deep framework in \cite{Huang2019}.
-Finally, theoretical support is provided to justify the Firedrichs learning framework for various PDEs.
+Motivated by the seminal work in \cite{Bao2020}, we propose Friedrichs learning as an alternative method that can learn the weak solutions of elliptic, parabolic, and hyperbolic PDEs in $L^2(\Omega)$ via a novel minimax formulation devised and analyzed in Section 2.3.
+Since the formulation is closely related to the work of Friedrichs theory on symmetric systems of PDEs (cf. \cite{Friedrichs1958}), we call our learning strategy the Friedrichs learning.
+The main idea is to transform the PDE problem into a minimax optimization problem to identify weak solutions.
+Note that no regularity for the solution is required in Friedrichs learning, which is the main advantage of the proposed method, making it applicable to a wide range of PDE problems, especially those with discontinuous solutions.
+In addition, Friedrichs learning is capable of solving PDEs with discontinuous solutions without a priori knowledge of the location of the discontinuity.
+Although Friedrichs learning may not be able to provide highly accurate solutions, it could solve a coarse solution without a priori knowledge of the discontinuity.
+This rough estimation of the discontinuity could serve as a good initial guess of conventional computation approaches for highly accurate solutions following the Int-Deep framework in \cite{Huang2020}.
+Finally, theoretical results are provided to justify the Friedrichs learning framework for various PDEs.